Everything you need to know when expanding your Saudi Arabian workforce

 The monthly minimum wage in Saudi Arabia is 4,000 SAR.

-The working week in Saudi Arabia is usually six days, with Friday as a rest day.
-Saudi employees typically work eight actual working hours per day, but during Ramadan, this is reduced to six hours.
+The work week in Saudi Arabia is usually six days, with Friday as a rest day.
+Working days are typically eight actual hours, but during Ramadan, this is reduced to six hours.

 Any work that exceeds the 48-hour working week must be paid as overtime.
 This is regulated by the employment contract or collective agreement.
 Daily hours can never exceed 11 hours.